Genivia/ugrep/README.md

 =====================

 A high-performance universal file search utility matches Unicode patterns.
-Searches source code with powerful pre-defined patterns.
+Searches source code recursively in directory trees using powerful pre-defined patterns.
 Searches UTF-8, UTF-16, UTF-32 input, and other file encodings, such as ISO-8859-1, EBCDIC, code pages 437, 850, 858, 1250 to 1258.

 **ugrep** uses [RE/flex](https://github.com/Genivia/RE-flex) for high-performance regex matching, which is 100 times faster than the GNU C